Majapahit: Economy

 Taxes and fines were paid in cash.
 Javanese economy had been partly monetised since the late 8th century, using gold and silver coins.
 Previously, the 9th-century Wonoboyo hoard discovered in Central Java shows that ancient Javan gold coins were seed-shaped, similar to corn, while the silver coins were similar to buttons.
 In about the year 1300, in the reign of Majapahit's first king, an important change took place: the indigenous coinage was completely replaced by imported Chinese copper cash.
 About 10,388 ancient Chinese coins weighing about 40 kg were even unearthed from the backyard of a local commoner in Sidoarjo in November 2008.
 Indonesian Ancient Relics Conservation Bureau (BP3) of East Java verified that those coins dated as early as Majapahit era.
 The reason for using the foreign currency is not given in any source, but most scholars assume it was due to the increasing complexity of Javanese economy and a desire for a currency system that used much smaller denominations suitable for use in everyday market transactions.
 This was a role for which gold and silver are not well suited.
 These kepeng Chinese coins were thin rounded copper coins with a square hole in the centre of it.
 The hole was meant to tie together the money in a string of coins.
-These small changes – the imported Chinese copper coins – enabled Majapahit further invention, a method of savings by using a slitted earthenware coin container.
+These small changes – the imported Chinese copper coins – enabled Majapahit further invention, a method of savings by using a slit earthenware coin container.
 These are commonly found in Majapahit ruins, the slit in the small opening to put the coins in.
 The most popular shape is boar-shaped celengan (piggy bank).

 Ancient red-brick canal discovered in Trowulan.
 Majapahit had a well-developed irrigation infrastructure.

 Some idea of the scale of the internal economy can be gathered from scattered data in inscriptions.
 The Canggu inscriptions dated 1358 mentions 78 ferry crossings in the country (mandala Java).
 Majapahit inscriptions mention a large number of occupational specialities, ranging from gold and silversmiths to drink vendors and butchers.
 Although many of these occupations had existed in earlier times, the proportion of the population earning an income from non-agrarian pursuits seems to have become even greater during the Majapahit era.